Mago281/deep-learning-challenge/README.md

 **Note:  _I made three attempts at optimising my model to ensure that my model achieves target performance._**

-1. Created a new Jupyter Notebook file and name it _AlphabetSoupCharity_Optimisation.ipynb_.
+1. Created a new Jupyter Notebook file and named it _AlphabetSoupCharity_Optimisation.ipynb_.

 2. Imported dependencies and read in the _charity_data.csv_ to CoLab.